NBA Rumors: Carmelo Anthony Returns To The NBA, Signing Deal With The Portland Trail Blazers

-Carmelo Anthony is returning to the NBA.
+Carmelo Anthony is returning to the NBA, a new report claims.

 After a full year away from the league, Anthony is back and signing a deal with the Portland Trail Blazers, ESPN’s Adrian Wojnarowski reported on Thursday night.
 The team had not yet announced the deal and the exact terms remain unknown, but Wojnarowski reported that it would be a non-guaranteed deal.